phil-sprawls/crm-v3/LOCAL_SETUP.md

 The application will automatically create tables and populate sample data on first run.

+**⚠️ IMPORTANT: If you previously ran this application with an older database schema, see the [Database Migration section](#database-migration-for-existing-users) below before starting the server.**

 ### Step 6: Start the Backend Server

 ```bash